 Learn more | Get Aura | Get Experian IdentityWorks |

-Overall, we do like that Aura doesn't allow its partners to use our information for anything other than communicating, evaluating, improving, and administering offers.
+Overall, we appreciate that Aura doesn't allow its partners to use our information for anything other than communication, evaluation, improvement, and administration of offers.

 Meanwhile, Experian IdentityWorks has a lengthy table revealing what sensitive personal information it has sold to third parties.
-Data like SSNs, geolocation, and citizenship/immigration status have been collected and sold, shared, or disclosed to third parties.
+Data such as Social Security numbers (SSNs), geolocation, and citizenship/immigration status have been collected, sold, shared, or disclosed to third parties.

 Experian also states that you have the right to opt out from "sale, sharing, processing, and use of personal information for sales, certain profiling, or targeted advertising," so at least you have some control over your data.

-Both services at least offer you to level up your account security with multi-factor authentication.
+Both services offer you the option to level up your account security with multi-factor authentication.

 Which identity theft protection has better compatibility and customer service?